Morgan Whittaker

-Morgan Reece Whittaker (born 7 January 2001) is an English footballer who plays as an attacking midfielder or right winger for the EFL Championship club Middlesbrough.
+Morgan Reece Whittaker (born 7 January 2001) is an English professional footballer who plays as an attacking midfielder or right winger for Major League Soccer club Colorado Rapids.

 Whittaker began his playing career at Derby County's academy before making his senior debut for the club in August 2019.

 Club career

 Derby County

 On 12 August 2019, Whittaker made his professional debut as an 87th-minute substitute in the EFL Cup for Derby County against Scunthorpe United and made his first start in a 3–0 defeat away to Nottingham Forest in the same competition.
 He signed a new contract with Derby running until June 2023 on 22 January 2020.
 Whittaker finished the season with three starts and eighteen substitute appearances and scored his first career goal with the second Derby goal in a 3–1 win away to Birmingham City on the final day.

 Whittaker started the 2020–21 season by scoring the winning-penalty in a 3–2 shootout victory over Barrow in the EFL Cup and continued making frequent substitute appearances throughout the course of the season.